automategreen/blog.automategreen.com/_posts/2015-07-18-ifttt-plus-insteon.md

 Now that you have the ingredients, we can make an IFTTT recipe to control your Insteon devices.
 For this example, we're going to create a recipe for when the sunsets dim our light.

 How does this work?
-ITFFF Maker channel will send an HTTP request to the Automate Green API when the sunset action is triggered.
+IFTTT Maker channel will send an HTTP request to the Automate Green API when the sunset action is triggered.
 Automate Green will then use the Insteon Hub to control the Insteon device.

 ## The Request